jdpace/ShadyDB/README.markdown

 ShadyDB is a document persistence layer that speaks ActiveModel.
 Like it's name says it is _shady_ and is **merely impersonating a database**.
 Its saves records/documents to the file system as XML or JSON files.
-There is a built in encryption layer so that files are stored in a secure manner.

 In general you should use a traditional database for 99.999% of cases.
 Real databases handle this type of thing way better.
 If you think ShadyDB is really the way to